Relewise/relewise-ui-components/packages/web-components/README.md

 ## Rendering components

-Some components can be set with attributes that specify the behaviour of the specific component.
+Some components can be set with attributes that specify the behavior of the specific component.

 To render a specific component you simply use the corresponding html tag.